bojeryd91/bojeryd91.github.io/_posts/2020-08-13-macro-finance-glossary.md

 **FIMA Repo Facility (Foreign and International Monetary Authorities) --** A Fed facility where e.g. foreign central banks can buy repos on U.S. treasuries for USDs.
 This provides foreign financial markets with access to dollars.
 (If a country is in need of dollars, that country's central bank can exchange a U.S. treasury for dollars, and lend the dollars to whoever needs it locally.)

+**Fiscal dominance --** In this regime, the government chooses its level of debt, and in consequence, the rate of inflation (fiscal policy plays an active role).
+Monetary policy is passive and adjusts the cost of borrowing in accordance.

 **Forward price --** A contracted price of a specific future transaction.